-An individual take-home assignment will be assigned in Week 11.
-This written assignment will give you an opportunity to show that you can think analytically, carefully, and critically about real-life management issues, and apply management theories and concepts to analyze those issues.
+You will be asked to complete a two-part individual take-home assignment.
+This will give you opportunities to show that you can think analytically, carefully, and critically about real-life management issues, and apply management theories and concepts to analyze those issues.
 Details on the format, length, and other expectations will be provided during class.
-The assignment must be submitted via Canvas by Sunday, April 15 at 11pm.
+The first part of the assignment is worth 5% of your grade; it must be submitted via Canvas by Sunday, February 17 at 11pm.
+The second part of the assignment is worth 10% of your grade; it must be submitted via Canvas by Sunday, April 14 at 11pm.